 2. Who gets my savings and possessions?

-Think about the things you have to share—whether it’s money you’ve saved, your home or heirlooms you’ve collected.
+Think about the things you have to share—whether it’s money you’ve saved, your home, or heirlooms you’ve collected.
 Passing those on to others can have an emotional, as well as a material, effect on their lives.
-Estate planning provides a way to make sure your possessions are shared the way you intended.
+Estate planning provides a way to make sure your possessions are shared the way you intend.

 - Your will is typically the primary component of your estate planning documents, outlining your general wishes, and the executor is the person who carries them out.
 So it’s important to choose an executor for your estate.